 The complete cast includes Daniels (making his principal Broadway debut) as Los Angeles Lakers star Magic Johnson and Coker (making his Broadway debut, in a blond wig) as Boston Celtics star Larry Bird, plus Deirdre O'Connell, Peter Scolari, Rob Ray Manning, Jr. and Francois Battiste, playing multiple roles.
 The company also includes Anne-Marie Cusson, Anthony Holiday and Gregory Jones.

+Kirmser and Ponturo, producers of the football-centered Lombardi on Broadway, are lead producers.
+The show has the participation of the National Basketball Association (and permission of Bird and Johnson).
+The producers also include W. Scott McGraw, John Mara, Jr., Tamara Tunie/ Jeffrey Donovan and Friends of Magic/Bird.
 During previews of the show, it was not uncommon to see fathers and young sons, some wearing basketball jerseys, sitting together and taking in the drama that reflected their shared passion for sports.

 Magic/Bird will welcome Hall of Famer "Magic" Johnson for a special talkback following an added 2 PM April 13 matinee.
 The discussion is the first in what will be a series of special nights throughout the run of the show.
 On April 19 a host of retired NBA stars will be on hand for "Legends of Basketball Night," and the United States Olympic Committee will host a special "Olympic Athlete Night" April 17.
 Other special events will be announced at a later time.